 ORGANIZATIONS

-Learn more about the organizations in our collaborative!
+Learn more about the unique organizations in our collaborative!

 AguaClara is an engineering project team at Cornell that develops sustainable water and wastewater treatment technologies.
 AguaClara Cornell pioneers research in community-scale water treatment technologies and has partnered with AguaClara Reach and other local organizations to build fourteen AguaClara plants that provide safe water on tap to over 65,000 people.